YAZAN420/LITERC.-CC-C/project.md

 - Wi-Fi Communication: Sends the processed data to the ESP8266 using HTTP POST requests.
 ### ESP8266 Code
 - Wi-Fi Setup: Connects to Wi-Fi and hosts a web server.
-- Motor Control: Controls DC motor directions based on gyro values.
+- Motor Control: Controls DC motor directions based on gyro values or self-driving.

 ---

 ## Future Improvements 👀

-- Add self-driving features using sensors for obstacle detection.
 - Replace the laptop with direct communication between Arduino and ESP8266.
 - Implement traffic signal recognition using machine learning.